ghosthamlet/stressgrid/README.md

     $ _build/prod/rel/generator/bin/generator start

-The environment variable COORDINATOR_URL is required to specify the coordinator WebSocket URL, e.g. ws://10.0.0.100:9696.
+You may use `COORDINATOR_URL` environment variable to specify the coordinator WebSocket URL (defaults to `ws://localhost:9696`).
+Also you may use `GENERATOR_ID` to override default based on hostname.
 Note that you may need to adjust Linux kernel settings for optimal generator performance.
+If you are using our packer script, it will do this for you.

 # Creating EC2 AMIs for generator and coordinator

-To simplify running Stressgrid in EC2, we added [packer](https://www.packer.io/) scripts to create prebaked machine images.
+You can create your own AMIs by using [packer](https://www.packer.io/) scripts.

 By default, Stressgrid images are based on Ubuntu 18.04, so you will need the same OS to build the binary releases before running packer scripts, because it simply copies the release.
 The packer script also includes the necessary Linux kernel settings and the Systemd service.
 See packer documentation for [necessary AWS permissions](https://www.packer.io/docs/builders/amazon.html#iam-task-or-instance-role).